ritkajoshi/unbeatable-trio/README.md

 The algorithms used in the game are:

-In the HUMAN VS AI part of the game , we have used the alpha beta pruning so that the minmax algorithm can be made more efficient.
+In the HUMAN VS AI part of the game , we have used the alpha beta pruning so that the minimax algorithm can be made more efficient.
+The algorithm evaluates the moves that lead to a terminal state based on the player's turn.
+It will choose the move with maximum score when it is the AI’s turn and choose the move with the minimum score when it is the human player’s turn.
+Using this strategy, minimax avoids losing to the human player.

-In the other components of the game which are two human player game , no algorithma were required as they are human specific games.
+In the other components of the game which are two human player game , no algorithms were required as they are human specific games.